How AI Decides Which Brands to Recommend

 | Focus on traffic and clicks | Focus on inclusion and recommendation |

-Brands that want to appear consistently in AI-generated answers must think less like publishers and more like editors of their own narrative.
+Brands must think less like publishers and more like editors.
 The goal is not to say more, but to say the right things clearly and consistently.